Prof David Berman

 Interests

-My main research interests are in M-theory, the nonperturbative version of string theory.
-The extended objects in M-theory are membranes and five-branes.
-They are related to strings and D-branes in string theory via dimensional reduction.
-Over the last few years, my research has been devoted to understanding the interactions of these branes.
+Previously my interests were in M-theory, the nonperturbative version of string theory.
+My research was devoted to understanding the interactions of the extended objects in M-theory, known as branes.
 My other interests over the years have been varied and include: Holography and the AdS/CFT correspondence; noncommutative geometry; and S-duality in gauge theories.
-Since 2010, I have been interested in applying and extending the ideas of generalised geometry to M-theory.
+In 2010, I extended the ideas of generalised geometry to M-theory.
 This has produced a duality manifest description of M-theory and has led to a reworking of many ideas in relativity to take into account duality symmetries in string and M-theory.
 This is still on going research and has many applications in terms of potentially reformulating what string theory is.